Unequal Error Protection for Digital Semantic Communication with Channel Coding: Block-Level UEP Framework for Digital Semantic Communication

-To summarize the complete block-level UEP procedure, we present a unified algorithm incorporating the previously discussed grouping and rate-selection steps.
-As detailed in \textbf{Algorithm~5}, the procedure begins by executing the grouping algorithm (\textbf{Algorithm~3}), followed by adjustments to the group sizes to conform to the allowed group sizes (\textbf{Algorithm~4}).
-Subsequently, for each group, the most suitable code rate is selected from the predefined set $\mathcal{R}$ by referencing a lookup table $T(k,r)$ that maps group sizes and code rates to achievable bit-flip probabilities.
-The selected code rate ensures that the bit-flip probability of all bits within the group does not exceed the smallest target bit-flip probability among its members.
+To summarize the complete block-level UEP procedure, we present a unified algorithm incorporating the previously discussed block partitioning and rate-selection steps.
+As detailed in \textbf{Algorithm~5}, the procedure begins by executing the block partitioning algorithm (\textbf{Algorithm~3}), followed by adjustments to the block sizes to conform to the allowed block sizes (\textbf{Algorithm~4}).
+Subsequently, for each block, the most suitable code rate is selected from the predefined set $\mathcal{R}$ by referencing a lookup table $T(k,r)$ that maps block sizes and code rates to achievable bit-flip probabilities.
+The selected code rate ensures that the bit-flip probability of all bits within the block does not exceed the smallest target bit-flip probability among its members.
 This integrated approach enables the block-level UEP framework to achieve varying protection levels systematically, while remaining fully compatible with practical codebooks.